 Special Columns, "A Day in the Life of a Counselor" and "First Jobs".

 Authors are suggested to write in a friendly/informative/practical style rather than technical or academic.
-It may be helpful to readers if articles include lists, bullets, tips, etc. Use active voice, rather than passive, and use gender inclusive language ("he or she" rather than just "she").
+It may be helpful to readers if articles include lists, bullets, tips, etc. Any links included should be active and appropriate (allowing the reader to dig-deeper, without detracting from the content).
+Use active voice, rather than passive, and use gender inclusive language ("he or she" rather than just "she").
 Avoid jargon, and spell out abbreviations on the first use.
 Use references when appropriate rather than footnotes.
 It is suggested that book reviews focus on quality of the contents, identify key points, and illustrate strengths and weaknesses for a balanced review.

 Articles should be less than 950 words, including title, abstract, and section subheads.
 Authors should include a proposed title and abstract (up to 50 words) and a short bio (including relevant positions) with complete contact information (include e-mail and web links, if appropriate).
 Articles may be submitted via e-mail, as either an MS Word file or pasted into the body of e-mail.
 Articles may be edited for space or clarity.